gunjandodiya/GoodCabs-Transportation-Mobility/README.md

 # GoodCabs-Transportation-Mobility

+Excited to share my experience and learnings from the **Goodcabs Operations Analytics Project**, a fantastic journey as part of the Codebasics Resume Project Challenge 13! 🎉

 ## Problem Statement
 Goodcabs, a cab service company focusing on tier-2 cities, aims to evaluate its 2024 performance by analyzing key metrics such as trip volume, passenger satisfaction, repeat passenger rate, and trip distribution.
 Committed to supporting local drivers and delivering excellent passenger service, Goodcabs seeks actionable insights to enhance growth strategies and improve overall satisfaction levels.